The surprisingly fun city of wildlife, history and chocolate

 Toitu Otago Settler’s Museum

-This museum was easy to find, since it was right next to the train station (an easier walk without luggage—although some of our party did opt to take a cab back up to our hotel).
+The Toitu Otago Settler’s Museum was easy to find, since it was right next to the train station in Dunedin.
 And the best part is it’s FREE!

 The first part of the museum focuses on the history of the area and the Maori people, which I found interesting, because I know absolutely nothing about New Zealand history.
 I was glad to get to learn something about the area I was in.